floft/BellSystem/README.md

  * Follow the [user guide](http://www.floft.net/code/bells/) to set up the bell schedule.
 Make sure to change the school start/end or else it'll never ring.

+That's it!
+Find the IP address of your Raspberry Pi and go to *http://ipaddress* in a web browser.

 If you're interested in debugging serial, you might build the "serial.out" test which alternates setting the voltage on serial high and low every 3 seconds.
 You probably want pins 5 (ground) and 7 (RTS, changed between high/low